-A. Continuing professional education: IPAs shall ensure that all members of their staff comply with the CPE requirements of the most recent revision of GAGAS.
-Accordingly, each auditor performing work in accordance with GAGAS, except for nonsupervisory auditors who charge less than 40 hours of their time annually to GAGAS engagements per GAGAS 4.26, shall complete, every two years, at least 24 hours of CPE that directly relates to government auditing, the government environment, or the specific or unique environment in which the audited agency operates.
-Auditors, including internal specialists pursuant to GAGAS 4.31, who are involved in planning, directing, or reporting on GAGAS audits and auditors who are not involved in those activities but charge twenty percent or more of their time annually to GAGAS audits shall also obtain at least an additional 56 hours of CPE that enhances the auditor's professional expertise to conduct engagements.
+A. Continuing professional education: IPAs performing annual financial and compliance audits, or other attest engagements under GAGAS shall ensure that all members of their staff comply with the CPE requirements of the most recent revision of GAGAS.
+[Accordingly, each auditor performing work in accordance with GAGAS, except for nonsupervisory auditors who charge less than 40 hours of their time annually to GAGAS engagements per GAGAS 4.26, shall complete, every two years, at least 24 hours of CPE that directly relates to government auditing, the government environment, or the specific or unique environment in which the audited agency operates.
+Auditors, including internal specialists pursuant to GAGAS 4.31, who are involved in planning, directing, or reporting on GAGAS audits and auditors who are not involved in those activities but charge twenty percent or more of their time annually to GAGAS audits shall also obtain at least an additional 56 hours of CPE that enhances the auditor's professional expertise to conduct engagements.]

-B. Peer review requirements: IPAs shall comply with the requirements of the most recent revision of GAGAS relating to quality control and assurance and external peer review.
+B. Peer review requirements: IPAs performing annual financial and compliance audits, or other attest engagements under GAGAS shall comply with the requirements of the most recent revision of GAGAS relating to quality control and assurance and external peer review.